neo4j/cypher-editor/README.md

 Will be here very soon

 ### Contributing
 Interested in contributing?
-Check out [Contributing.MD](CONTRIBUTING.md)
+Check out [Contributing instructions](CONTRIBUTING.md).

 ### License

-This project is licensed under the GNU License - see the [GNU General Public License](cypher-editor-support/LICENSE.md) file for details.
+This project is licensed under the GNU License - see the [GNU General Public License](LICENSE) file for details.